SpokenAbstracts/SpokenAbstracts/contents/faq.md

 There is no charge for generating the Spoken Abstract for your research paper or for making any revisions to the initial draft.
 When you are happy with the final version, we kindly ask for a €5 contriubtion to support the project ongoing development.

 #### 9. How can I order a Spoken Abstract for my research paper?
-Submit your name, email address and research paper DOI here: [ORDER FORM]
+Submit your name, email address and research paper DOI here: [[Click Here To Order Your Spoken Abstract]](https://forms.gle/g5er3GAKAdrHHaqNA)